SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 ![block editor](images/block-editor.png "block editor")

 The _block editor_ is a recently added feature to the graphical editor of the RC.
-It allows the author the same tools as the existing graphical editor, but instead of positioning content absolutely (using 2d coordinates), content is structured as a list of rows and columns.
-The positioning of content is relative: the bottom of the previous tool determines where the next one starts, like lego bricks.
-Because there are no absolute positions, the display of the content can be optimized for the screen size of the reader.
-This strategy is also known as [responsive web design](https://en.wikipedia.org/wiki/Responsive_web_design).
+It allows the author the same tools as the existing graphical editor, but instead of positioning content absolutely (using x,y coordinates), content is structured as a list of rows and columns.
+The width of the columns is defined as percentages of the readers' screen size.
+The positioning of content vertically is also
+relative: the bottom of the previous tool determines where the next one starts, like lego bricks.
+This (nowadays common) strategy is also known as [responsive web design](https://en.wikipedia.org/wiki/Responsive_web_design).

 ### When to use

 The block editor is most suitable for:

-* exposition content that needs to be readable on a phone
+* exposition content that you want to be readable on all screens.
 * expositions where the content forms a block:
   - text with inline media
   - text with media that should be next to a certain position in the text

 The block editor is less suited for:

+* free-form layouts
 * diagrams
 * maps
 * timelines

-Certain tools (Sync, Shape) for example, can only be used in graphical pages, since they do not make much sense in a block page.
+Certain tools (Sync, Shape) for example, can only be used in graphical pages, although more will become available in the future.

-The __block editor__ provides functionality similar to __text-based editor__
+The __block editor__ provides functionality similar to __text-based
-(which is also responsive), but the difference is that you can more easily create horizontal rows of content and the editing is drag and drop, using the same tools as the normal editor.
-This also means that both type of page can be used in a single exposition.
+editor__ (which is also responsive), but the difference is that you can more easily create horizontal rows of content and the editing is drag-and-drop instead of markdown, using the same tools as the normal editor.
+This also means that both type of page can be used in a single exposition, so it can be easier to switch.

 ### Basic usage

-You can choose the block editor when creating a new exposition or when creating a new page within an exisiting exposition.
+You can choose the __block editor__ when creating a new exposition or when creating a new page within an exisiting exposition, through the pages tab.

 A block page is organized as a list of boxes which are called __rows__.
 A row is created by clicking the black __+__ at the bottom of the previous block.